I am Living. I am Lycoming.

 - Become a Residential Assistant – This amazing opportunity for students enables them to gain valuable leadership skills and to let their voice be heard in the campus community.
 They contribute to community programming as well as a variety of other important tasks.

 - Live on an Affinity Floor – Affinity housing at Lycoming allows students to live in an environment in which they have a say in community development, their own development as a student, and the growth of their community.
-These floors have a variety of specific focuses ranging from STEM, e-Sports, Management Studies and Languages of the World.
+These floors have a variety of specific focuses ranging from STEM, Outdoors, and Management Studies.

 - Become an Affinity Community Floor Facilitator – As Affinity Community Floor Facilitators, students have the opportunity to lead a floor unified under a single goal and impact the personal development of the members of that affinity.